- “This monograph, supported by an elegant and light layout, perfectly traces a career located between art, architecture, and engineering.”

 Calatrava.
 Complete Works 1979–Today80

 Balance meets movement in this revised and updated edition

 With influences ranging from NASA space design to da Vinci’s nature studies, Calatrava’s creations are at once aerodynamic and organic in their associations.
 Natural forms and human movements inform a number of his projects, with a particular interest in the meeting point of equilibrium and dynamism.

 This updated monograph gathers detailed entries, photography, and the original watercolor sketches that set Calatrava aside as a unique creative master.
-It includes all of Calatrava’s original collaborative input, as well as new projects including the Mediopadana Station in Reggio Emilia, Italy, the Museum of Tomorrow in Rio de Janeiro, and ongoing works like the UAE Pavilion at Expo 2020 in Dubai.
+It includes all of Calatrava’s original input, as well as new projects such as the Mediopadana Station in Reggio Emilia, Italy, the Museum of Tomorrow in Rio de Janeiro, and recent works like the UAE Pavilion at Expo 2020 in Dubai.

 Santiago Calatrava (born in 1951) studied art and architecture at the ETSA of Valencia and engineering at the ETH in Zürich.
 His best-known works include the Milwaukee Art Museum, the Opera House in his native Valencia, and the Turning Torso in Malmö, Sweden.
 Calatrava has received the American Institute of Architects (AIA) 2005 Gold Medal.
 He is based in New York and Zürich.

 Philip Jodidio studied art history and economics at Harvard and edited Connaissance des Arts for over 20 years.
 His TASCHEN books include the Architecture Now! series and monographs on numerous major architects, including Norman Foster, Tadao Ando, Renzo Piano, Jean Nouvel, and Zaha Hadid.

 Calatrava.
 Complete Works 1979–TodayHardcover, 22.8 x 28.9 cm, 2.99 kg, 612 pages